digitaltrails/vdu_controls/README.md

 > As of ddcutil 1.4, installing a pre-packaged ddcutil will most likely set the correct udev rules to
 > grant users access to the required devices.
 If you are using an earlier ddcutil, it may be necessary to follow
 > all the steps detailed in the links above.

-> [!NOTE]
-> I don't bundle any dependencies.
-It's safer and more secure to rely on
-> distro-vetted dependencies.
-They will be better audited and better
-> matched to you distro than anything I could provide.

 Installing
 ----------